-Targets: Actual Target
+Managema Actual Target

-F06 F07 F08 F09 F10 F11 F12
+Measure F07 F08 F09 F10 F11 F12

-Lost-time safety accidents: BCTC 0 0 0 0 0 0 0
+Lost-time safety accidents: BCTC 0 0 1 0 0 0

-Contractors 18 6 17 20 20 20 20
+Contractors 6 17 6 15 15 15

-Basis for Forecast:
+Basis for Targets:

-BCTC's has had a near perfect employee safety record since the creation of the company in 2003.
-Although the company will report one lost-time accident in F2009, BCTC views this occurrence as an exception, and will retain a target of zero lost-time safety accidents into the future.
+Safety is of utmost priority for BCTC and we continue to focus on safety improvements.
+BCTC has had a near perfect employee safety record since the creation of the company in 2003.
+Although the company reported one lost-time accident in F2009, BCTC views this occurrence as an exception, and will retain a target of zero lost-time safety accidents into the future.